sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/troubleshoot.md

 kubectl get storageclass
 ```

-If one does exist, run `kubectl get storageclass default -o=yaml` and verify that the zone indicated in the output matches the zone of your cluster.
+If one does exist, run `kubectl get storageclass sourcegraph -o=yaml` and verify that the zone indicated in the output matches the zone of your cluster.

 - Google Cloud Platform users may need to [request an increase in storage quota](https://cloud.google.com/compute/quotas).